What is stainless steel passivation?

 How long does a CitriSurf bath last?

 CitriSurf will not lose effectiveness due to age, but the acid does deplete through the processing of parts.
 This depends on the quantity, geometry, and condition of the parts being passivated and is difficult to predict.
 Use bath monitoring procedures recommended by Stellar Solutions to monitor the acid concentration and maintain the effectiveness of your bath.
+Contact us for assistance with this.

 Are CitriSurf products safe to use on food equipment and other sensitive surfaces?
 Do they leave a coating or residue?